 Free of grain, gluten, eggs, dairy and refined sugar.
 Recipe used with permission from Carol Little.

-- 1 c. coconut milk (or milk of choice, I like to use my homemade coconut milk)
+- 1 cup coconut milk (or milk of choice, I like to use my homemade coconut milk)

-- a few dashes of black pepper and sea salt
+- a few dashes of black pepper and sea or pink salt

 Place turmeric in a small saucepan and whisk in coconut milk.